paocarvajal1912/Crypto_Clustering/README.md

     The color of each cluster means the following:(here by returns I mean standarized returns)
->* **red** represent cryptocurrencies with the worse performance of the set.
+>* **Red** represents cryptocurrencies with the worse performance of the set.
 Negative or small return in all periods (short, middle and long term).
 For example, vechain, ontology.
->* **orange** performs a little better than the red.
+>* **Orange** performs a little better than the red ones.
 Those are cryptos with moderate positive or slighly negative in the middle and short term returns (ie. bitcoin, chainlink, bitcoin-cash)
->* **blue** performs really well in the long term, but may have large drops in shorter terms (ie. Ethlend)
+>* **Blue** performs really well in the long term, but may have large drops in shorter terms (ie. Ethlend)
->* **green** performs well in the middle term side, without the large drops that a blue crypto cluster could have. (ie. celcius-degree-token)
+>* **Green** performs well in the middle term side, without the large drops that a blue crypto cluster could have. (ie. celcius-degree-token)

 ___